howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 </Instruction>

-Let's also add a button to the header so we can comfortably navigate to the search page.
+Let's also add a button to the header so users can comfortably navigate to the search page.

 <Instruction>